Illuminating the Three Dogmas of Reinforcement Learning under Evolutionary Light: Introduction

-Our re-framing of RL, and learning more broadly, is through an evolutionary lens.
-While we consider the problem of agency (T1) to be at the root of the other two, we will first introduce our perspective by engaging with T2.
-This is because \cite{Abel2024-qj} explicitly offer the metaphor of ``adaptation'' as the alternative to ameliorate the over-reliance on ``search'' as a metaphor for learning.
-To our surprise, despite the obvious evolutionary connotations that this terminology (adaptation) carries, the authors do not appear to draw on the rich history of evolutionary ideas and algorithms that could directly inform this shift to framing learning as adaptation instead of search.
-This is likely due to the fact that evolution is largely considered as a learning algorithm that operates on cross-generational timescales, unlike RL which is concerned with learning during a lifetime.
-To overcome this hurdle, we draw on a rich history of theories that hypothesize different mechanisms for the operation of Darwinian selection in brains and within a single lifetime.
+Our re-framing of RL, and of learning more broadly, is through an evolutionary lens.
+Although we take the problem of agency (T1) to be at the root of the other two, we begin with T2, where \cite{Abel2024-qj} offer ``adaptation'' as the antidote to an over-reliance on ``search.''
+Despite that term's evolutionary connotations, they do not draw on the rich history of evolutionary algorithms that could give it substance, likely because evolution is usually treated as a cross-generational process, unlike RL's within-lifetime learning.
+To bridge this gap, we draw on theories of Darwinian selection operating in brains within a single lifetime (Section~\ref{neuro-darwinism}).

-Our first task (section \ref{neuro-darwinism}) is therefore to provide an overview of these theories and establish a framework where evolutionary learning can operate during the lifetime of an organism alongside experience-mediated learning via neuro-plasticity.

-We then use this paradigm to address T2 (section \ref{T2}) by explicating an evolutionary notion of adaptation that is not so much in opposition to ``search'' as the term is commonly understood, but serves as a complementary alternative that can operate alongside more search-like algorithms such as tree search.
-We draw on more recent family of open-ended evolutionary algorithms \citep{Lehman2008-kx, Lehman2011-cn, Brant2017-er} that operationalize biological phenomena like niching and coevolution to facilitate adaptation via ``novelty search``.
+We then address T2 (Section~\ref{T2}) by recasting adaptation not as the opposite of search but as a different kind of it: open-ended, \emph{objective-free} novelty search rather than objective-driven \emph{terminal} search.
+We draw on open-ended evolutionary algorithms \citep{Lehman2008-kx, Lehman2011-cn, Brant2017-er} to operationalize this notion through niching and coevolution.

-Third, in section \ref{T3}, we apply the evolutionary perspective to the issue of the reward hypothesis (T3), specifically focusing on the contention over whether scalar rewards can adequately represent multiple objectives.
-We offer the notion of ``minimal criteria'' in open-ended evolutionary algorithms \citep{Lehman2010-ko} as an alternative mechanism for achieving multiple objectives at once.
+Third, in Section~\ref{T3} we turn the evolutionary perspective on the reward hypothesis and the contention over whether scalar reward can represent multiple objectives.
+We identify two precise ways its axiomatic foundations \citep{Bowling2023-vl} fail for biological agents, and trace rewards back through homeostatic setpoints to the evolutionary process that grounds them, leading into T1.